Bruce Lee Never Quit Wing Chun

 You see…

 Its precisely because of my years of experience and deep understanding of Wing Chun that I know this.
-I can see quite clearly that what Bruce Lee was teaching was exactly what Wing Chun teaches–that truth exists outside all molds and patterns.
-However, what most don’t understand or want to accept is how to get to truth.
+I can see quite clearly that the principles Bruce Lee was bringing to the world was exactly what Wing Chun teaches–that truth exists outside all molds and patterns.
+However, what most don’t understand is how to get to that truth.
 In fact, it’s only through molds and patterns that you can get to the truth.
 You can’t by-pass patterns and drills.

 For students, patterns are 100% needed in order for a student to develop skills.
 In other words, patterns are tools that help you reach higher levels.
 Because there are no higher levels without drilling patterns over and over again.
 The skill developed through the repetitive practice of patterns are then taken into sparring and other fluid-based training to integrated them into reality.